anoma/namada/documentation/docs/src/user-guide/ibc.md

 >
 > But the above CHAIN_IDs will depend on your own setup, so do check this for yourself!

-This command will ask you with the following message.
+This command will ask you with the following messages.
 You can continue with `y`.
 ```
+WARN: Are you sure you want a new connection & clients to be created?
+Hermes will use default security parameters.
+Hint: Consider using the default invocation

+hermes create channel --port-a <PORT-ID> --port-b <PORT-ID> <CHAIN-A-ID> <CONNECTION-A-ID>

 to re-use a pre-existing connection. [y/n]
 ```